Hamid6426/Hamid6426/README.md

 # 👋 Hello, Everyone! 👋

 <p> I'm Mian Hamid Ur Rehman from Nowshera, Pakistan.
-A Full Stack Web Developer specializing in the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-With a strong foundation in HTML, CSS, and JavaScript, I excel in creating dynamic and responsive web applications.
-I am currently looking for an internship or entry-level job to collaborate with other developers and hone my skills. </p>
+I transitioned from mechanical engineering to web development, specializing in the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+With a solid foundation in HTML, CSS, and JavaScript, I create dynamic and responsive websites and web applications.
+I am currently looking for an internship or entry-level job to collaborate with other developers and hone my skills with real-life projects. </p>

+## Learning Next.js, Tailwind CSS, and GraphQL

 <br/>